GeorgeH23/depo-pc/README.md

     - The third option is with Offers.
 Here the user can find products that are new or products that are a good deal.
 Below the all-ofers categories is displayed.
         ![Products Offers](readme_assets/images/products-offers.png)

-    - The last tab from the nav menu is the About section.
+    - The last option from the nav menu is the 'About' section.
 Here the user can find the the privacy, terms and conditions, contact us and about us pages.
 Below all pages will be displayed.
         ![About](readme_assets/images/products-about.png)
         ![T and C](readme_assets/images/t-and-c.png)
         ![Privacy](readme_assets/images/privacy.png)